divijghose/firedrake/Firedrake-meeting-2021-08-18.md

 How about the parallel distribution question?
 Was I wrong to expunge `VertexOnlyMesh` points from parent mesh halos?

+Also up for discussion if we want https://github.com/firedrakeproject/firedrake/issues/2186

 ## Merge PRs:
 RNH: https://github.com/firedrakeproject/firedrake/pull/2115 et al please :)